OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-29.md

 When you arrived at this place, Sihon king of Heshbon and Og king of Bashan came out to fight against us, but we defeated them.

 ## Deuteronomy 29:8
-We took their land and gave it as an inheritance to the Reubenites, the Gadites, and the half-tribe of Manasseh.
+We took possession of their land and assigned it as an inheritance to the Reubenites, the Gadites, and the half-tribe of Manasseh.

 ## Deuteronomy 29:9
 Therefore, observe the terms of this covenant and carry them out, so that you may prosper in everything you do.